irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 For sure, the "revolutionary spirit" in Cuba is now mostly dead because it was never securely alive.
 It mostly existed as hero-worship for the people who fought for it, but now that they have failed or died, and the rest of the world has closed in with embargoes, people naturally no longer believe in the promises of their saviours.[^whoopsie]

 Continental Philosophers fail by making everything more complicated than it needs to be.
 They retreat into millions upon millions of words of very fancy sounding language.
 They might be having fun, but they aren't really helping to change anything.
 They spend their time debating each other over pedantic, tiny, "intellectual" issues.

+The thing to remember is that "Communism" isn't a cure-all.
+You can't just make a government, slap the word "COMMUNIST" on it, and expect that to fix everything.
+Likewise, communism is not just a set of ideas.
+Communism is just a theory, and like all theories it must be tested, implemented, and tweaked.

 ## Emotion and Reason